portfolio-performance/portfolio-help/docs/en/reference/view/reports/performance/trades.md

 - *Exit value*: For open trades, this is the market value, which equals the number of shares multiplied by the current quote price.
 For example, the current quote price (Oct 11, 2024) of `share-2` is 11.645 EUR/share.
 The exit value is 5 x 11.645 = 58.23 EUR.
 For a closed trade, the exit value is the Net Transaction Value of the sale.
 For instance, `share-2` was sold on April 15, 2024: 3 shares x 12.48 EUR/share minus fees & taxes (4 EUR).
 The exit value is thus 34.46 EUR.
 - *Exit value (per share)*: Similar to Entry value (per share); as described above.
 - *Profit/Loss*: The profit/loss is the difference between the Exit value and the Entry value.
 Green numbers indicate a profit, while red numbers indicate a loss.
 - *Gross Profit/Loss*: This equals the value of the previous column plus taxes and fees.
-Because for closed trades, the taxes and fees of the sell transaction are included in the Gross Profit/Loss column, this field cannot be calculated for the open trades.
 - *Holding period (days)*: For a single purchase closed trade, it equals the number of days between the End and the start date.
 For open trades, it is the difference between **today** and the Start date.
 This calculation does *not* consider weekends, holidays or any other calendar.

     !!!
 Note